-Michigan State University (MSU) Extension staff frequently receive calls from the media on a variety of topics.
+Michigan State University (MSU) Extension educators, specialists and other staff members frequently receive calls from the media on a variety of topics.
 Media members know MSU Extension is a source of trusted, unbiased information and that we have a wide range of expertise to offer.